Skip to main content

 This story gave us everything; it was enemies to lovers, it was sisterhood, it was intricate magic systems and lore, and one thing about this story, the tea was always piping hot!!!
 And Sabine was also such an amazing and surprising character for me.
 Going from someone who struggles immensely with taking life even though her culture (or religion?
 Race?
 Not sure what you’d classify Bone Criers as) demanded it of her, to by the end being a step below bloodthirsty.
 Crazy character development but I’m eager to read more of it.

 I will say though, one thing I’m not too keen on is I wish the enemies part of enemies to lovers was more of a slow burn.
-I felt like one minute they hate each other and the in like the span of one chapter now they’re madly in love and willing to breaking life threatening curses for one another.
+I felt like one minute they hate each other and the in like the span of one chapter now they’re madly in love and willing to break life threatening curses for one another.
 I was like… wait a sec, did I miss something?

 Overall though, this was really fun and engaging.
 I honestly have no idea what’s in store for the sequel but with an adventure this good I’m sure we’re in for a wild ride!
 As always, let me know your own thoughts and feels down below in the comments!